 There's Nothing Wrong with Implementing Good Business Practices

 At this point, you may be asking: isn't it unethical to copy the marketing and advertising strategies of my more successful competitors?
-Well, of course it is, if you simply copy the content and “look” of their promotional materials, inserting your name for theirs.
-Not only is this unethical, it's illegal.
+Well, of course, it is, if you simply copy the content and “look” of their promotional materials, inserting your name for theirs.
+Not only is this unethical, but it's also illegal.
 But there's no ethical rule that says you can't imitate the general thrust of your competitor's marketing strategy; in fact, this is how capitalism works.

 Let's say the strategy was successful.
 The competitors of this law firm must have noticed at some point that it was getting a surprising number of referrals via Facebook, and they decided to build official Facebook pages of their own.
 Is this “stealing” the idea of law firm #1?
 Not a chance, unless you consider it “stealing” when you decide to open a Facebook account because you see that it has improved your friend's social life.
 The fact is that every marketing and advertising strategy worth the investment needs a handful of innovators; other companies can be equally successful simply by following their lead.